The convergence Newton polygon of a $p$-adic differential equation V : local index theorems: Definitions and notations

 \section{Definitions and notations}

-In this section, we introduce the definitions and notations that are used in the paper.

-Let $(K,\va)$ be an ultrametric complete valued field of characteristic $0$.
-Denote by~$\wti K$ its residue field and by~$p$ be the characteristic exponent of the latter (either~1 or a prime number).
-Let~$K^\alg$ be an algebraic closure of~$K$.
-The absolute value~$\va$ on~$K$ extends uniquely to it.
+Here and for the rest of the text, we fix an ultrametric complete valued field $(K,\va)$ of characteristic~0.
+We denote by~$\wti K$ its residue field and by~$p$ be the characteristic exponent of the latter (either~1 or a prime number).
+We fix an algebraic closure~$K^\alg$ of~$K$.
+The absolute value~$\va$ on~$K$ extends uniquely to it and we denote it identically.
 We denote by $(\wKa,\va)$ its completion.

-Let $X$ be a quasi-smooth\footnote{or rig-smooth in the rigid analytic setting} $K$-analytic curve.
-Recall that, by~\cite[Th\'eor\`eme~3.2.24]{Duc}, it is naturally endowed with a graph structure.
-Its structure sheaf is denoted by~$\Os$.
-From the end of Section~\ref{section : Triangulations.} on, we assume that~$X$ is endowed with a pseudo-triangulation~$S$.

-By a \emph{differential equation} or \emph{differential module} on~$X$ we mean a coherent $\O_{X}$-module~$\Fs$ endowed with a connection~$\nabla$.
-In this setting, it is known that~$\Fs$ is a locally free $\O_X$-module of finite rank and that the connexion~$\nabla$ is integrable.
-From now on, we fix such a differential equation~$(\Fs,\nabla)$ on~$X$.